6mile/DEFCON33-Workshop/README.md

 # DEFCON33 Workshop - Open Source Malware 101

-##Everything you always wanted to know about npm malware (and more)
+## Everything you always wanted to know about npm malware (and more)

+Workshop location:  in the North Hall L2 N254
+Workshop time: 9am - 1pm

 ### Created by [6mile](https://github.com/6mile/)